First Sealand dynasty: History

+was found with a proposed reading of "A-[x]-Bāni, offspring of Ṣillī-Ištar, Supervisor (of) the divination priests, Servant/slave to Shamash(?)." though the name of the deity is not certain.

 The home city of the Sealand Dynasty is currently unknown.
 A kings list fragment states that Babylon's "kingship passed to E'urukuga".
 Given its site being known as uru.ku this capital has been speculated as being Lagash of which little is known in this period.
 Nippur, and Tell Deḥaila are also in consideration.
 Modern thinking is that the capital was a Dūr-Enlil (or Dūr-Enlile or Dūr-Enlilē).
 There was a Dūr-Enlil in Neo-Babylonian times in the general area between Uruk and Larsa as well as one in Neo-Assyrian times.
 It is not clear it either is the same place as the potential Sealand capital.

 The King list tradition

 The king list references which bear witness to the sequence of Sealand kings are summarized below: